lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

 ![png](https://lawko698.github.io/assets/images/Detecting%20Prostate%20Cancers_files/Detecting%20Prostate%20Cancers_41_1.png)

 From the histogram, we do not see a normal distribution in any 10 attributes.
 Interestingly, in attribute 1,3,4,5, as you move along the x-axis the number of points at value 3 dips quite sharply.
 Overall, there is a slow declining trend as you move along the x-axis.
-Since it is not heavily skewed, a log transformation will not convert it to a normal distribution.

-From earlier, we can see result 0 and 1 are similar but 2 and 3 are smaller in number.

 <h1>Association between variables: Correlation matrix</h1>